jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     def test_keyword_arguments():

-  the test passes because these two calls are the same
+  the test passes because these two :ref:`calls<how to call a function with input>` are the same

   .. code-block:: python